houmi/Algo/README.md

 - maze.cpp
   - simple maze traversal, find number of paths as well as finding a path + memorization

+- nqueen.cpp
+  - classic chess problem / finding the number of different valid queens placements on a chessboard of n size

 - recursion.cpp
   - recursion/backtracking problems: combinations/permutations, knapsack,